rust-lang/rustc-perf/database/schema.md

 A statistic that is unique to a pstat_series, artifact and collection.

-This stat is unique across a benchmarked crate, profile, cache state, statistic, rustc artifact, and benchmarks "collection".
+This stat is unique across a benchmarked crate, profile, cache state, statistic, rustc artifact, and benchmarks " collection".

 ```
 sqlite> select * from pstat limit 1;